Computer and Information Sciences Minor Requirements

 - CIS 111: Discovering Computer Science and CIS111L (Lab section)

 - CIS 121:Computer Science I and CIS121L (Lab section)

-- - CIS 215: Data Structures & Theory Found CS/ and Lab Section or
+- - CIS 215: Data Structures and Theory Found CS/ and Lab Section or

-- - CIS 216: Computer Organization & Design/ and Lab section.
+- - CIS 216: Computer Organization and Design/ and Lab section

 Of the remaining three elective courses, one must be chosen from CIS courses numbered 210 or above, and the other two must be chosen from CIS courses numbered 300 or above.
 All electives must be approved by the department chair.

 For example, students may choose courses from the set CIS 313(Data Structures & Algorithms), CIS 401 (Computer Graphics), and CIS 465(Networks & Security), and CIS432 (Artificial Intelligence) or from the set CIS 302 (Design Management of Information Systems), CIS 328(Introduction Database Management System Design), CIS 428 (Advanced Database Management Systems Design), CIS456 (Human Computer Interaction).
 The suggested mathematical cognates for this option are MATH 470 (Special Topics: Codes & Cryptology) or MATH 234 (Discrete Mathematics).